James Mayer de Rothschild: Residence

 In 1817, de Rothschild purchased Château Rothschild in Boulogne-Billancourt, where his children were born and reared.
 In 1838, he purchased from Charles Maurice de Talleyrand a large residence in Paris, at 2 rue Saint-Florentin on the Place de la Concorde.
 It remained in the family until 1950, when it was sold to the United States government; today it serves as the consular section of the American Embassy.

 In 1854, de Rothschild commissioned the famous architect Joseph Paxton to build the Château de Ferrières in Ferrières-en-Brie, some 35 km east of Paris.
 Ferrières was inaugurated 16 December 1862 with a gala attended by Napoleon III.
 The property remained the home of his inheriting male descendants until 1975, when Guy de Rothschild gave it to the University of Paris.
 It was considered to be the largest and most luxurious 19th-century château in France.

 Art collection

-Beyond his business activities, de Rothschild was an avid collector of art, fuelled not only by a desire to show himself the equal in taste and possessions of any of the French aristocracy but by a genuine interest.
-The purchase of Greuze's painting, La Laitière, in 1818 formed the basis of an eminent art collection which he supplemented often in frenzied buying sprees from the grand sales of the Paris hotels.
+Beyond his business activities, de Rothschild was an art collector, fueled by a genuine interest.
+The purchase of Greuze's painting, La Laitière, in 1818 formed the basis of an art collection which he supplemented often in frenzied buying sprees from the grand sales of the Paris hotels.